Cover

 and traffic of Center Square, the place feels like a peaceful,

 sensible oasis in our (sometimes) chaotic city.
-It’s neat
+Its neat

 and clean and orderly (not that these are qualities that make